niieani/aurelia-cycle/README.md

 ## Why?

+Cycle.js' architecture is arguably better (and definitely more flexible) than the traditional MV*, or even the more recent Flux or Redux programming patterns.
+It's functional style can be a little overwhelming at first, but thanks to sites like http://rxmarbles.com its concepts are much easier to grasp.

-If you're new to Observables or Cycle.js, I recommend watching the fantastic talk by Cycle.js' creator, [André Staltz](https://twitter.com/andrestaltz):
+If you're new to Observables or Cycle.js, I'd recommend watching the fantastic talk by Cycle.js' creator, [André Staltz](https://twitter.com/andrestaltz):

-* [What if the user was a function?](https://www.youtube.com/watch?v=1zj7M1LnJV4) - Presentation at JSConf BP2015 by [Andre Staltz](https://twitter.com/andrestaltz)
+* [What if the user was a function?](https://www.youtube.com/watch?v=1zj7M1LnJV4) - Presentation at JSConf BP2015

-## Why not simply use Cycle.js?
+## Why not simply use Cycle.js and forget about Aurelia?

-Cycle.js is more of an architecture style, a paradigm, a design concept, than a full-blown web-framework like Aurelia, Angular or even React.
-It's a way of dealing with data coming in and out in a cycle, and it needs to drive a set of drivers to be useful.
+Cycle.js is more of an architecture style, a paradigm, a design concept, than a full-blown web-framework like Aurelia, Angular2 or even React.
+It's a way of dealing with data coming in and out, in a cycle, and it needs to drive a set of drivers to be useful.

 This is one such driver that enables it to drive Aurelia's View-Bindings.
 Cycle.js has it's own effort to drive the DOM with the use of its [DOM Driver](https://github.com/cyclejs/dom), however it is still in an earlier development phase than Aurelia and many issues have yet to be worked out.
-Aurelia on the other hand is already awesome at driving the DOM, so why not have the best of both worlds?
+Aurelia on the other hand is already awesome at driving the DOM, so my thinking was - why not have the best of both worlds?

+This way, Aurelia acts as an abstraction layer for the DOM, and all you need to worry about is the pure data that goes in and out.

+The added benefit of Aurelia's binding system is that you don't have to go all-pure-and-functional at once - you can mix-and-match, driving only some components using `aurelia-cycle`, while leaving others to be dealt with by Aurelia.

 ## Caveats